CRMclaughlin/open_ai_codex/README.md

   ## Description

-This is a simple web app that uses[OpenAI](https://beta.openai.com/docs/introduction/overview) chatGPT to help you code.
+This is a simple web app that uses [OpenAI](https://beta.openai.com/docs/introduction/overview) chatGPT to help you code.

 This project was made from following [YouTube tutorial](https://www.youtube.com/watch?v=2FeymQoKvrk&t=3322s)